nikitavoloboev/data/docs/looking-back/2023/2023-march.md

 ![](https://images.nikiv.dev/broke-again-23.jpeg)

-28 in a month.
+28 next month.
 Can't afford food.
 Got [fired for 8th time](../../health/depression.md) this month.

 Worked for a total of 3 weeks at [Inlang](https://inlang.com/).
 It's great company/team but too smart for me.
 As always.